 The West of England AHSN is supporting this project by initially working with a small number of surgeries to pilot the frameworks for asthma and type 2 diabetes.
 The implementation resources available for participating practices include access to motivational coaching, facilitation of team meetings to discuss project goals and workforce changes and signposting to clinical training and resources.
 Read more about our work with a local CCG on diabetes care.

 What other resources are available?

 Additional tools and approaches are available to support patients with long term conditions.

-- We are supporting the adoption and spread of 20/21 Rapid Uptake Products (RUP) which include a severe asthma biologics pathway, measuring fractional exhaled nitric oxide (FeNO) concentration in asthma, a lipid management clinical pathway and the use of Tamoxifen as primary prevention of breast cancer for those who are at high risk.
-Our RUP leads are Clare Evans, Deputy Director of Service and System Transformation – firstname.lastname@example.org and Rachel Gibbons, Senior Project Manager – email@example.com
+- We are supporting the adoption and spread of Rapid Uptake Products (RUP) which include a severe asthma biologics pathway, measuring fractional exhaled nitric oxide (FeNO) concentration in asthma and a lipid management clinical pathway.
+Our RUP leads are Clare Evans, Deputy Director of Service and System Transformation – email@example.com and Rachel Gibbons, Senior Project Manager – firstname.lastname@example.org

 - The Clinical Digital Resource Collaborative has developed Precision, a fully funded digital resource, for healthcare professionals to;